jonathanpberger/subjective-objective-design/deck.md

 ---

+# idea board helps keep strategic vision in the picture

+---

 > How is product strategy integrated into agile teams?

 ---

 Technique
-# 2d: Back to basics
+# 2d: agile

-the standard agile toolkit

 ---

+**it was there the whole time!**

+---

-agile has done this well for years using tools like
+Agile has done this well for years using tools like

 - YAGNI
 - Simplest Thing That Could Possibly Work
 - 5 Why's
-- INVEST stories
+- I.N.V.E.S.T. stories
 - user testing
 - short (weekly?) iterations
 - IPMs